 The Glynn Family Honors Program offers honors sections to fulfill most of the University and college requirements in the students' first and sophomore years.
-Courses include the yearlong Honors Seminar (satisfying the writing and literature requirements), Honors Calculus, Honors Philosophy, Honors Theology, Honors Biology, and Honors Physics.
+Courses include the yearlong Honors Seminar (satisfying the writing and literature requirements), Honors Math, Honors Philosophy, Honors Theology, Honors Biology, and Honors Physics.
 Since these courses are restricted to honors students, they are smaller than non-honors sections and are usually taught in a seminar format.
 The instructors for honors sections are chosen from the most outstanding faculty in each college.
 After the first year, students' academic work will be centered in their major field of study, but each semester the program offers the opportunity to take elective courses in a variety of subjects.
-Additionally, three one-credit colloquia are required: a Moral Problems Colloquium during sophomore year, and two colloquia focused on senior thesis research during senior year.
+Additionally, honors students take two colloquia focused on senior thesis research during senior year.
 During the spring of senior year, all students in the Glynn program are required to submit a senior research thesis that reflects at least two semesters' work under the guidance of a faculty advisor.
 In Science, the research for this project usually begins sophomore year, and in Arts and Letters during the spring of junior year.
 While undertaking thesis research and writing, students work individually under the direction of a faculty advisor.
 Because of the generous endowment of the program by John and Barbara Glynn and family, students may apply for available funding for qualified project proposals, including summer research.